Confidence intervals for functionals in constrained inverse problems via data-adaptive sampling-based calibration: Statistical preliminaries

 As explored in \cite{previous_paper} and reiterated above, Interval \eqref{eq:opt_based_intervals} can be calibrated by computing $\localQ$ or $\globalQ$.
 However, pursuing calibration in this way is computationally challenging and statistically conservative.
 Both of these values require the ability to evaluate $Q_{\bx}$.
-Without parameter constraints, this quantile function can be constant under Gaussian-linear assumptions \citep{previous_paper}, i.e., the test statistic is pivotal.
+Without parameter constraints, this quantile function can be constant under linear-Gaussian assumptions \cite{previous_paper}, i.e., the test statistic is pivotal.
 But even with a relatively simple two-dimensional Gaussian noise model with non-negativity constraints, this quantile function becomes non-trivial (e.g., see Figure 5.3 in \cite{previous_paper}).
-Beyond the practical difficulty of dealing with the underlying quantile function, both \eqref{eq:max_q_mu} and \eqref{eq:max_q} can be expressed as chance-constrained optimization problems, which are known to be NP-hard in general and would need to be solved over an unbounded constraint set \citep{geng2019data, pena2020solving, previous_paper}.
-Statistically, since both \eqref{eq:max_q_mu} and \eqref{eq:max_q} are the largest quantile function values subject to their respective constraints, they are by definition conservative, especially in scenarios where the true $\bx^*$ is far from these most conservative points.
+Beyond the practical difficulty of dealing with the underlying quantile function, both \eqref{eq:max_q_mu} and \eqref{eq:max_q} can be expressed as chance-constrained optimization problems, which are known to be NP-hard in general and would need to be solved over an unbounded constraint set \cite{geng2019data, pena2020solving, previous_paper}.
+Statistically, since both \eqref{eq:max_q_mu} and \eqref{eq:max_q} are the largest quantile function values subject to their respective constraints, they are, by definition, conservative, especially in scenarios where the true $\bx^*$ is far from these most conservative points.
 Since we do not know $\bx^*$, this conservatism is necessary under the framework of \cite{previous_paper}.

-As we see in Section~\ref{sec:interval_methodology}, our method addresses both of these challenges.
-In scenarios where evaluating $Q_{\bx}$ is difficult, we sample a collection of design points in a bounded subset of the constraint set, sample the LLR under the null at each design point and use quantile regression to estimate the quantile surface.
-Furthermore, we can potentially remove these most conservative points from consideration by only considering parameter values that are \emph{not unlikely} given the observed data.
+As we see in Section~\ref{sec:interval_methodology}, our method addresses both challenges.
+In scenarios where evaluating $Q_{\bx}$ is difficult, we sample a collection of design points in a bounded subset of the constraint set, sample the LLR under the null at each design point, and use quantile regression to estimate the quantile surface.
+The most conservative points can potentially be removed from consideration by only considering parameter values that are \emph{not unlikely} given the observed data.